Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 The benefit of using gulp is that you can add your own build steps in addition to the standard Origami ones, so at this point, feel free to add your own code to the build and verify tasks.

-## 7. Prevent git from committing dependencies
+## 7. Prevent Git from committing dependencies

 Please don't commit dependencies into your project.
 To avoid this, you should add the following lines to a `.gitignore` file in the root of your project: